lightning/bolts/08-transport.md

   * Encrypt `l` using `ChaChaPoly-1305`, `sn`, and `sk` to obtain `lc` (`18-bytes`)
-    * The nonce `sn` is encoded as a 96-bit big-endian number.
+    * The nonce `sn` is encoded as a 96-bit little-endian number.
+As our decoded nonces a 64-bit, we encode the 96-bit nonce as follows: 32-bits of leading zeroes followed by a 64-bit value.
         * The nonce `sn` MUST be incremented after this step.
     * A zero-length byte slice is to be passed as the AD (associated data).

   * Finally encrypt the message itself (`m`) using the same procedure used to